 I think we screwed up — having sex that fast.
 Bodies weren’t meant to go from zero to ninety overnight.
 One minute, bantering on the porch, and the next minute, syncing the parts of our genitalia that make babies.
 I was twenty-one, the dawn of my casual sex phase, a period that lasted well into my 30s, and the notion that sex couldn’t or shouldn’t be fast would have confused me.
 What better way to have sex?
 I thought it was a sign of our passion and bravado.
 Look at how much he wants me.
 Look at our blistering connection.
 We couldn’t keep our hands off each other.

 Our next date was in the daytime.
 Demure, reserved, sober.
-We sat on the futon of my condo, and I showed him an op-ed I had written for the daily paper, and he pointed out phrases he admired, and gently pushed back on ideas he wanted to question, which delighted me.
+We sat on the futon of my condo, and I showed him an op-ed I’d written for the daily paper, and he pointed out phrases he liked, and he gently pushed back on an idea he wanted to question, which delighted me.
 I liked being worshipped, but I preferred being challenged.

 And then, we disappeared from each other’s lives.
 It couldn’t have been easy, because he literally lived on top of me, but anyone can ghost anyone else if they try hard enough.
 I suspect he started timing his entrances and exits, using those back stairs more often.
-My ex sauntered back to my doorstep again, and I placed my heart in the threshing machine, certain it would be different this time.
+My ex sauntered back to my doorstep again, and I placed myself in the thresher, certain it would be different this time.

 For years after college, I thought about Max.
 I was in quite a dry spell by then.
-The years of 22-26 were like one long Sahara Desert for me.
+The years of 22-26 were like the Sahara Desert for me.
 I drank a lot.
 I gained a lot of weight.
 And neither of those got me out of the desert any faster; they probably extended my stay.
-Whenever I looked back on the men I had drunkenly collided with, Max was the one who had the most boyfriend potential.
+Whenever I looked back on the men I’d drunkenly collided with, Max was the one who had the most boyfriend potential.
 Did I mention he volunteered at a hospital?
 He used to come home wearing these blue scrubs, which gave him this adorable George-Clooney-on-ER vibe.
 Max had “good dad” written all over him.
-I imagined the two of us watching HBO shows and cracking jokes about minor characters that only the two of us got.
+I imagined the two of us watching HBO shows and cracking jokes about minor characters.
 On Sundays, I would fold laundry as he rolled the trash can out to the curb.

 Where was he now?
 What was he doing?
-Try to remember the unknowable terrain of the pre-cell phone, pre-social media age.
-People just: Disappeared.
-Somewhere in our mid-20s, a friend ran into him at a bar.
+Back in the pre-cell phone, pre-social media age, people just: Disappeared.
+I was in my mid-20s when a friend ran into him at a bar.
 She said: Hey, didn’t you used to live above Sarah Hepola?
 He said: Oh my God, do you know her?
 How can I get in touch with her?
 I was not the only one, apparently, who considered our time together a little too short.

 Max and I went on a third date.
 I was 27, and recently back from four months traveling around South America, which had given me a glow and a newfound confidence in my own body, and I was about to leave on a five-month road trip around the country by myself.
 Having spent so much of my life feeling stuck in one place, I was turning into something like the opposite.
 A woman who never stood still.